-With challenges like rising interest rates and high home prices, many prospective homeowners are having a tough time with their first home purchase, according to a CNBC report.
-The average age of the first-time homebuyer hit a new all-time high in 2022, now at 36 years old (up from 33 in 2021), according to the National Association of Realtors (NAR).
+With rising interest rates and high home prices, many prospective homeowners are struggling to buy their first home, according to a CNBC report.
+The average age of first-time homebuyers hit a new high of 36 years old in 2022, up from 33 years old in 2021, according to the National Association of Realtors (NAR).

 Top First-Time Homebuyer Facts and Statistics